 When will your next holiday come?
 Have you planned it yet?
-Some of us maybe just want to stay at home, don’t know places to visit.
+Some of us may just want to stay at home, don’t know places to visit.
 Sounds boring?
-Here are some psychological anime to make you question your boredom in life.
+Here are some psychological anime to make you forget about your boring holiday.

-Mirai Nikki tells about Yukiteru Amano, a lonely high school student who spends his days writing a diary on his mobile phone.
+Mirai Nikki is a psychological anime which tells about Yukiteru Amano, a lonely high school student who spends his days writing a diary on his mobile phone.
 Yuki often interacting with his imaginary friends, Deus Ex Machina, the god of time and space, and Murmur, his servant.
 Deus Ex Machina and Murmur reveal that they are actual entities and then Deus grants Yuki a “Random Diary”, which tells him future events shown as texts of diary on his phone.

 In the 22nd century, Japan enforces Sybil System, a system to determine the criminal threat level of every citizen based on their mental state, known as their Psycho-Pass.
 Inspectors uphold the law by subjugating anyone with high enough Psycho-Pass, who is the system determines as a latent criminal.
 Alongside the Inspectors, there are Enforcers, former latent criminals who had rehabilitated and granted freedom to act as the Inspectors’ police dogs doing the dirty work.
 Latent criminals with not very high Psycho-Pass will be paralyzed, and those with high enough Psycho-Pass will be exterminated.

 Akane Tsunemori, a young passionate woman inspector, worked alongside veteran Enforcer Shinya Kougami, begins to learn that Sybil System is not a perfect judgment system for criminality.
 With her doubt, Akane begins to distrust the Sybil System and unravel the mysteries about it.